The “Role” and the “Work” of the Holy Spirit

 In Part 1 of this study, we saw how the bible portrays the Holy Spirit as the “power” of God.
 By the word “power”, I mean the active force that accomplishes the will of God.
 For example, it was the Spirit of God (aka the Holy Spirit) who was “moving over the face of the waters” during the creation of the world.
 (Gen 1:2) It was the Holy Spirit who inspired the prophets to speak the word of God.
 (2 Peter 1:21) It was the Holy Spirit who “overshadowed” Mary when she became pregnant with the Son of God, and the Holy Spirit was called “the power of the Most High”.
 (Luke 1:35) It was the Holy Spirit who “guided” the apostles “into all truth”.
 (John 16:13) It was the Holy Spirit who “came upon” the apostles on the day of Pentecost, giving them “power”.
 (Acts 1:8)

 The Holy Spirit is the POWER of God, who accomplishes will of God.
 The “role” of the Holy Spirit, is to accomplish God’s will, by performing the various works, or deeds, that serve to accomplish that will.
 For example, the bible says in 1 Timothy 2, verse 4, that God “Desires all men to be saved, and to come to the knowledge of the truth.”
 Since that is God’s will, it is the “work” of the Holy Spirit, to make that possible.
-Of course it’s also God’s will that all people have the ability to make their own choices; and the Holy Spirit can’t interfere with man’s freedom to choose.
+Of course it’s also God’s will that all people have the ability to make their own choices, and the Holy Spirit can not interfere with man’s freedom to choose.
 Therefore, the Spirit’s work is limited to making salvation possible, by making the truth available, while not forcing it on anyone.

 Remember what Jesus said, in John 4, verse 34..
 “My food (or My meat) is to do the will of Him who sent Me, and to accomplish His work.”
 Well, that’s exactly the same with the Holy Spirit of God.
 The Holy Spirit was sent to do the will of God who sent Him, and to accomplish His work.
-So then at least in that one respect, the spirit of God, and the Son of God, had the very same “role” to accomplish.
+So then at least in that one respect, the Spirit of God, and the Son of God, had this very same “role” to accomplish.

 The Holy Spirit Revealed the New Covenant